RajveerSodhi/Breast-Cancer-Diagnosis-in-the-State-of-Wisconsin/README.md

 ## Team Members

-- Mithish Ravisankar Geetha: I love aviation, mathematics and programming!
+- Mithish Ravisankar Geetha: I am a second year CS major passionate in aviation, artificial intelligence and mathematics.
 - Rajveer Sodhi: I love programming, movies, and astronomy!
 - Yash Kumar: A Data Science major with a passion for machine learning, emerging technology, and cricket.